There must be a better way to do this, surely.

 Look at all those simultaneous yellow dots.
 Beautiful.

 Of course, this version exists only in theory.
-Any time saved in the aisle would inevitably be lost trying to herd people into that exact order at the gate.
+Any time saved in the aisle would inevitably be lost trying to herd people into that exact order at the gate (also, no airline will hand out 120 passengers 120 unique boarding positions).

 I ran each simulation 200 times and averaged the results.